Rome, Open City: Critical response

 In The Nation in 1946, critic James Agee stated, "Open City lacks the depth of characterization, thought, and feeling which might have made it a definitively great film.
 From there on out I have nothing but admiration for it.
 Even these failures in depth and complexity are sacrifices to virtues just as great: you seldom see as pure freshness and vitality in a film, or as little unreality and affectation among the players; one feels that everything was done too fast and with too fierce a sincerity to run the risk of bogging down in mere artistry or meditativeness ...
 The film's finest over-all quality, which could rarely be matched so spectacularly, is this immediacy."

 Pope Francis has said that the film is among his favorites.
 The film was also included by the Vatican in a list of important films compiled in 1995, under the category of "Values".

-As of July 2019 the film had a rare approval rating of 100% on Rotten Tomatoes, based on 42 reviews, with an average rating of 9.08/10.
-The site's critics' consensus reads: "Open City fills in the familiar contours of its storyline with three-dimensional characters and a narrative depth that add up to a towering – and still powerfully resonant – cinematic achievement."

 Other media

 The difficulties encountered by the director and crew before and during the shooting of "Rome, Open City" are dramatized in the 1996 film Celluloide by Carlo Lizzani and in it Massimo Ghini plays the role of Rossellini.
-In 2004, The Children of Rome Open City was released, a documentary directed by Laura Muscardin.
+In 2005, The Children of Rome Open City was released, a documentary directed by Laura Muscardin.